yegyu-han/SenseShift6D/README.md

     └── obj2/
     └── obj3/
 ```
+For a minimal example of how to invoke BOPToolkit on your own CAD models, see our helper script in tools/main_custom_upright.py and tools/main_custom_surface.py

 ### 🧪 Detection File for GDRNPP Testing
 To generate detection file for gdrnpp, run [this code](https://github.com/yegyu-han/SenseShift6D/blob/main/tools/scene_info_to_det_file.py)